-Heartsaver CPR AED is an instructor-led American Heart Association (AHA) video-based course that teaches adult, child, and infant CPR, AED use, and how to relieve choking in people of all ages.
+Heartsaver First Aid CPR AED is a video-based, instructor-led course that teaches students critical skills needed to respond to and manage an emergency until emergency medical services arrives.
+Skills covered in this course include first aid; choking relief in adults, children, and infants; and what to do for sudden cardiac arrest in adults, children, and infants.
 The course teaches skills with the AHA’s research-proven practice-while-watching technique, which allows instructors to observe the students, provide feedback, and guide the students’ learning of skills.

 There is no cost to take the instructor led course to members of the community.
 Upon successful completion of the course, students are eligible to receive a course completion card for a $17.00 fee as required by the AHA.

 Blended learning courses require purchasing online training modules from the AHA.
 Upon successful completion of an online delivered course, students may print a course completion certificate.
 In order to receive a course completion card, which may be required for some employment purposes, the student must attend an in-person skills session.
 It is highly recommended that anyone who takes an online delivered course also complete the in-person skills session.
 Links to the online delivered courses are provided below.
 The online portion must be completed prior to registering for the in-person skills session for all blended learning courses.

 This course covers first aid basics for the most common first aid emergencies, including how to recognize them, how to call for help, and how to perform lifesaving skills.

 The skills learned in this course will help you recognize cardiac arrest, get emergency care on the way quickly, and help a person until EMS arrives.

 This course is designed to prepare you to provide first aid, CPR, and use an automated external defibrillator (AED) in a safe, timely, and effective manner.

 This course teaches students information needed to respond to and manage illnesses and injuries in a child or infant in the first few minutes until professional help arrives.